davidbau/webhome/content/pages/about.md

 <img alt="Pencil Code" src="img/dpencil-128.png">
 </td>
 <td>
-Working with my son, I created
+Together with my son I created
 <a href="http://pencilcode.net/">Pencil Code</a>, a programming
 tool for beginners that introduces several innovations that bridge the gap between beginner coding and mainstream programming.